 Every effort will be made by all staff to praise each and every child for their work, effort, attitudes, behaviour and achievements.
 The pupils must be aware of the rewards system that is in place and the consequences.
-This system is used to help pupils to think about their behaviour and to develop a positive attitude towards learning in school.
-Our academy rules should be clearly displayed in each classroom.
+This is used to help pupils to think about their behaviour and to develop a positive attitude towards learning in school.
+These should be clearly displayed in each classroom.
 Our system is flexible to take account of individual circumstances.
 The emphasis of the academy behaviour policy is on REWARD and PRAISE, which should be given whenever possible for both work and behaviour.

-We use: -
+We use:

-Praise. - verbal praise, a smile, positive body language, stickers, reward tickets-any amount at any time, prizes. - Golden Time: up to 25 minutes weekly. -Achievement and Celebration certificates awarded in our celebration assemblies, praise postcards sent home to parents to inform them of success during the school day.
-Our Superstar Assemblies recognise children who have gone over and above what is expected.
+- Praise - Reward Tickets, any amount at any time - Achievement and Celebration certificates these are awarded in our celebration assemblies - Praise postcards are sent home to parents to inform them of success during the school day.

+- Our Superstar Assemblies recognise children that have gone over and above what is expected, and involve a 'thank you' new book choice bought by the academy and chosen by the child.

-Rewards are never to be taken away once earnt.
+Rewards are never to be taken away once earned.